Buying an item listed on

 A short email inquiry to us will result in a prompt price quotation in your own currency.

 Alternatively you can go to any of the web sites that give up to date official exchange rates, eg. XE.Com, apply the rate to the UK Pound Sterling price, add 5% to the result for currency exchange charges and this will give you a reasonably accurate price in your chosen currency.

 Where the payment is made to our USA bank account, the invoice will be issued in US Dollars and we will calculate the invoice to take account of the international transfer charges that we incur moving the funds back to the UK.
 These charges vary between banks and although we make every effort to minimize them, if the sums are considerable, it way be worth investigating if transferring the sum directly to our UK bank would save you money.

 If you opt for this, do not forget that you need to arrange for the correct amount in UK Pounds to be credited to our UK bank account, almost certainly a very different figure to the US Dollar amount divided by the official government exchange rate!

 All sales to customers

 within the EU are subject to VAT.
-The rate varies according to the age
+The rate is currently 20%.

 scheme whereby the vendor only needs to charge VAT on the 'value added'

-portion of the item, not the original cost, providing the original seller
+portion of the item, not the original cost.
+However, there is strict

 Sales to customers who reside outside the EU are generally 'Zero Rated' for VAT, i.e. there is no VAT on that purchase.